 - A four-year bachelor’s degree is designed to prepare students for advancement within specific work force sectors.

-- Seminole State offers a Bachelor of Applied Science (B.A.S.) in Interior Design.
+- Seminole State offers Bachelor of Science (B.S.) and Bachelor of Applied Science (B.A.S.) degrees in select high-demand careers.

 Associate in Arts (A.A.)
 Degree

 After earning an A.A. degree, students are guaranteed acceptance to one of Florida's 11 state universities.*Did You Know?.

 The Associate in Arts program is a two-year course of study that covers the core materials needed to complete the first two years of a four-year bachelor's degree.
 The A.A. program for each area parallels the State University System's curriculum.
 The credits students earn at Seminole State can be transferred to a four-year college or university of their choice.
 An A.A. degree is the credential earned when a student has successfully completed a two-year course of study.

 Benefits of earning an A.A.
 Degree at Seminole State: